dataandcrowd/VGI/README.md

 This blog is mainly contributed by the [Geographic Data Science Lab members](https://vgi.rbind.io/people/) at the University of Glasgow :umbrella:.

-You are most likely welcome to visit our website described on the top right link :arrow_upper_right:.
+You are most likely welcome to visit our website described on the top right link :arrow_upper_right:. <br><br>

 If you are new to VGI, please have a read through our webpage [link here](https://vgi.rbind.io/). <br>
 If you have knowledge about VGI and want to know more about our activities, please stay tuned to our new blog posts.